uwescience/shablona/README.md

 ## shablona
 [![Build Status](https://travis-ci.org/uwescience/shablona.svg?branch=master)](https://travis-ci.org/uwescience/shablona)

 Shablona is a template project for small scientific python projects.
+The recommendations we make here follow the standards and conventions of much of the scientific Python eco-system.
+Following these standards and recommendations will make it easier for others to use your code, and can make it easier for you to port your code into other projects and collaborate with other users of this eco-system.

-To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions at the bottom of this page.
+To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions at the [bottom of this page](### Using `shablona` as a template).

-First, let me explain all the different moving parts that make up a small scientific python project, and which allow us to effectively share it with others, test it, document it, and track its evolution.
+First, let me explain all the different moving parts that make up a small scientific python project, and all the elements which allow us to effectively share it with others, test it, document it, and track its evolution.

 ### Organization of the  project